GMO and Non-GMO FAQs

 GMO stands for genetically modified organism, and is also referred to as GE (genetically engineered) and GM (genetically modified).

-For example, genes from different species can be combined to create agricultural products that are more resistant to certain external factors such as herbicides, fungi, and pests, or that have other reputed benefits over their natural counterparts.
+For example, genes from different species can be combined to create agricultural products that are more resistant to certain external factors such as herbicides, fungi, and pests, or that have other purported benefits over their natural counterparts.

 While genetic engineering promises higher crop yields, more nutritious foods, and environmental benefits, these claims remain controversial and more research is needed to gauge the true value and long term impact of GE crops and GM foods.